hanggrian/IIT-CS553/assignments/hw2/README.md

 > How to pass a callable as a function parameter in Bash?
 What if the callable is a predicate, that is, an invokable with a return value.

-Bash doesn’t have "first-class functions" like Python or JavaScript, but you can still **pass callables** around in a few different ways.
+Bash doesn't have "first-class functions" like Python or JavaScript, but you can still **pass callables** around in a few different ways.
 The most common patterns are: